ademidek/NBATeamPoints/README.md

 The content below is an example project proposal / requirements document.
 Replace the text below the lines marked "__TODO__" with details specific to your project.
 Remove the "TODO" lines.

-# NBA Team Creator
+# NBA % of Team Points Calculator

 ## Overview

 In the NBA there are many metrics used to measure player performance.
-The most basic statistics are things such as points, assists, rebounds, steals, and blocks amongst a plethora of others.
-Without a doubt there are players who stand out on every team, and these players produce the highest volume of stats.
-However, it is unlikely that these 'star players' will all play on the same team.
+The most basic statistics are things such as points, assists, rebounds, steals, and blocks, amongst a plethora of others.
+Without a doubt there are players who stand out on every team in different ways, and these players produce the best numbers undeniably.
+One can argue however that the most important statistic to a team's success is none other than the most basic one - points.
+As in the aim of the game in nearly every sport, the team with the most points wins.

-This app gives the user the abiility to create their own roster of NBA players on a singular team.
+This app introduces a new statistic to the fray of NBA statistics, letting us know the direct impact certain players have on the point total of their respective teams.
+In other words, the user will not only have access to all other regular statistics, but will also be able to see the percentage of a team's points can be attributed to a single player.
+Furthermore the user will have the abiility to create their own roster of NBA players on a singular team.
 By doing this, the player can use their imagination to dream up the best team possible.

 ## Data Model

-The application will store Players, Teams and Player Data
+The application will store Players, Teams, and Player Data

 * teams can have multiple players (via references)
 * each player can have multiple parameters (by embedding)